Sciguy-Schrodinger/3D_Dice_Simulator/README.md

 # 3D_Dice_Simulator
 A 3D dice simulator with physics.
-Built using C++ and the Qt framework on Ubuntu!
+Built using C++ and the Qt framework!

 # 🎲 3D Dice Simulator